Best Free AI Robo-Advisor Alternatives in 2026

 Once you know what you want “free” to do, a few practical filters narrow it the rest of the way:

 • What gets gated?
-Check whether the feature you actually need (more usage, advanced budgeting, richer screening, a premium account tier) is in the free level or behind a paywall.
+Check whether the feature you actually need (more usage on ChatGPT, advanced budgeting on Cleo, richer screening on Magnifi, a premium tier on M1, deeper analysis on PortfolioPilot) is in the free level or behind a paywall.

 • What are the hidden costs?
-Fund expense ratios, account minimums, transfer or inactivity fees, and payment-for-order-flow can all survive a “free” or “no advisory fee” headline.
+Fund expense ratios, cash drag, payment for order flow, account minimums, and advisory upsells can all survive a “free” headline.
+On a small balance, these decide it.

 • Does it stay descriptive?
 A trustworthy free tool explains and frames trade-offs without pretending to be your adviser or promising guaranteed market-beating returns.